“The best way to predict your future is to create it.” Abraham Lincoln

 There are some interesting examples of where technology and fashion have worked together to create something truly amazing:

-- Apple collaborated with Hermès to create leather straps for its smart watches.
+- Apple collaborated with Hermès to create leather straps for its smartwatches.

 - The growing industry of 3-D printers resulting in the creation of 3D printed clothing.

 - Jasna Rok clothing line uses technology that reacts to our emotions, also known as “brain interface fashion”, as well as smart textiles coated with nanotechnology which makes it water-repellent, UV-protected and it can’t get dirty.
-The next step is to make it odourless and antibacterial.
+The next step is to make it odorless and antibacterial.

 - The Crated, a technology and textile studio creating innovations like a heated jacket or a programmable LED matrix dress for Zac Posen.